RESTful API Design - The basics

 router.get('/departments/:id', handlerFn);

-In REST APIs we should be able to support filtering and pagination.
+REST APIs should support filtering and pagination.

-Express exposes req.query
+Express exposes req.query to capture these parameters:

 const handlerFn = function (req, res) {